ELMehdiNaor/The-Complete-2022-Software-Testing-Bootcamp/6- Black Box Test Techniques/README.md

 | Medium premium |  x  |  x  |    |    |
 | Low premium |    |    |  x  |    |

-In this case four use caes (one for each rule) would be sufficient to fully test the system
+In this case four use cases (one for each rule) would be sufficient to fully test the system

 ### State Transition Testing
 In some systems, significant responses are generated when the system transitions from one state to another.
 A common example is a login mechanism which allows users to authenticate, but after a specific number of login attempts, transition to a different state, locking the account.